 Laser cutting is mainly a thermal process in which a focused laser beam is used to melt material in a localised area.
 A co-axial gas jet is used to eject the molten material and create a kerf.
 A continuous cut is produced by moving the laser beam or workpiece under CNC control.
 There are three major varieties of laser cutting: fusion cutting, flame cutting and remote cutting.

-In fusion laser cutting, an inert gas (typically nitrogen) is used to expel molten material out of the kerf.
+In fusion cutting, an inert gas (typically nitrogen) is used to expel molten material out of the kerf.
 Nitrogen gas does not exothermically react with the molten material and thus does not contribute to the energy input.

-In flame laser cutting, oxygen is used as the assist gas.
+In flame cutting, oxygen is used as the assist gas.
 In addition to exerting mechanical force on the molten material, this creates an exothermic reaction which increases the energy input to the process.

-In remote laser cutting, the material is partially evaporated (ablated) by a high-intensity laser beam, allowing thin sheets to be cut with no assist gas.
+In remote cutting, the material is partially evaporated (ablated) by a high-intensity laser beam, allowing thin sheets to be cut with no assist gas.

 The laser cutting process lends itself to automation with offline CAD/CAM systems controlling either three-axis flatbed systems or six-axis robots for three-dimensional laser cutting.